England series in Australia called off

 However, Morrison said there would be "no special deals".

 Australia plans to ease restrictions once 80% of adults are vaccinated.
-Morrison says that figure will reach 50% this week.
+Morrison said that figure will reach 50% this week.

 - Float: Will it be sink or swim for this poolside romance?
 Stream now on BBC iPlayer